WHAT SHOULD YOU DO IF YOU HAVE MASTITIS?

 - Apply warm compresses to the swollen area 3-4 times a day for 10-15 minutes.
 It can take up to a week for the swelling to go away.
 If you are improving, you should feel less swelling every day.

-If you notice any of the following, contact your doctor right away.
+If you notice any of the following at any time before or during treatment for mastitis, contact your doctor right away.
 He or she may prescribe an antibiotic if:

 - You do not feel any better within a day or two.

 - You have a fever of 101°F (38.4°C) or higher.

 - You see red streaks on your breast, it is feeling hotter, or the swelling is getting worse.